Sudbury Spartans: New Era Begins

-Some exciting new faces to the mix include former North Bay Bulldog Dustin Crowder, Paul Javor, Brett McKnight, Matt Beaulieu, Alex Balloway and Eric Breau.
+Some new players joining the team include former North Bay Bulldog Dustin Crowder, Paul Javor, Brett McKnight, Matt Beaulieu, Alex Balloway and Eric Breau.

 The team has signed 42 players for the 2011 Season already and still looking for more.

 The 2011 season started with a bang.
 Sudbury visited its long time southern rivals the Oakville Longhorns and won.

 When the Spartans returned to their real home, Queens Field, they took another victory against the Toronto Raiders.